Considering a sloped lot for your log home? Here are 6 planning points before you buy.

 Steep slopes may require a lot of final grading to re-direct water flow and protect your foundation.
 This occasionally requires your builder to haul in and spread more fill dirt, which can increase the cost of your foundation significantly.

-5. We have a 2-acre gently sloping lot in a gorgeous area that’s sometimes prone to mudslides.
+5. We have a 2-acre gently sloped lot in a gorgeous area that’s sometimes prone to mudslides.
 What major factors should we consider before we build?

 If you’re in mudslide country, you don’t want to find yourself upon the ground that may slide or be in a mudslide’s path.
 Study your site carefully to determine where water and mud have gone in the past.
 If possible, visit your site during a heavy downpour and see what happens to the water.
 Gentle slopes don’t usually pose a great threat, but building your home on the lip of a steep slope raises the possibility that rushing water may scour under your foundation and send your home sliding.
 If your building site presents any risk of mudslides, it’s best to talk with a civil engineer or an experienced excavator.

-6. We want our sloped property to have gorgeous landscaping.
+6. We want our sloped lot to have gorgeous landscaping.
 What types of additional investment will we have to make?

 Landscaping on slopes requires some attention to detail.
 First, make sure that the landscaping you have in mind can handle the slope.
 If some of the plant species you’ve chosen have difficulty establishing their roots in sloped areas, you may want to create a series of retaining walls.